Psycho-Spiritual Wellness: A Path to Feeling Normal Around Food

 What is that word, Psycho-Spiritual Wellness?

 Psycho-Spiritual Wellness helps you learn how to feel normal around food and stop overeating through 100% psychological and spiritual practices.
-I don’t talk about diet or exercise because it’s not my area of expertise and it also has nothing to do with overeating patterns anyways.
+I don’t talk about diet or exercise because it’s not my area of expertise and, in my opinion, it’s only 10% of the equation.

 Ex-squeeze me?!
 What do you mean food and exercise have nothing to do with it?!

-So you’re telling me that I can eat burgers and still lose weight?
+So you’re telling me that I can eat burgers and cookies and still lose weight?

 Sounds like a lot of listening and feeling.
 Will that airy fairy stuff really work?